 We have found that many cases are undone by simple and avoidable mistakes.
 Understanding the law is a large part of any successful injury case.
 Accordingly, you should keep in mind that workers’ compensation claims need to be filed within two years of your accident, as described under Florida Statutes §440.19.

-If you are considering filing a personal injury or wrongful death lawsuit, Florida Statutes §95.11 places a general four-year statute of limitations on most cases.
+If you can file a personal injury or wrongful death lawsuit against a third party who caused your injuries, Florida Statutes §95.11 places a general two-year statute of limitations on most cases.
 There can be exceptions to this deadline, so make sure you consult your attorney to see if your case still applies.
+This is not the same as a workers’ compensation claim, and not everyone is able to file this type of lawsuit.
+Our lawyers can help you determine what kind of claim you have.

 Acting quickly is very important for your case because if you fail to file it in time, you will probably not be eligible to recover damages— leaving it to you to deal with them.